📢 We will be closed from Friday 3 April to Monday 6 April for the Easter public holidays. 🪺

 2. Assess the contributions of each party

-When dividing assets, the Court will account for the contributions of each party.
+When dividing assets, the Court will account for the contributions of each party when determining how to split assets during divorce.
 Financial contributions typically come in the form of a salary or other income.
 Non-financial contributions can include homemaking, child care and renovations to the house.

 3. Consider the future needs of each party

-A divorce often disadvantages one party over the other, frequently occurring when one spouse sacrificed a career to tend to the family.
+A divorce often disadvantages one party over the other.
+This often happens when one spouse sacrifices a career to tend to the family.
 This results in losing out on work experience and potential for career progression.
 The family court wants to balance the needs of each spouse by considering their financial future.
 Some factors include each party’s:

 4. Ensure the settlement is just and equitable

-The Court will make a final assessment of the order’s fairness.
-If it finds that the proposed settlement isn’t just, it may make further adjustments based on the previous steps.
+The Court wants to be fair to both parties.
+If it finds problems, it may make adjustments based on the previous steps.

 Common concerns